-The first debate is on its way
+The hearing is on its way!

-Scientists from the animal model community are represented by a public relations company called ‘Understanding Animal Research’ (UAR) which has repeatedly agreed to participate in this debate, organised by the science-based campaign For Life On Earth.
+Scientists from the animal model community are represented by a public relations company called ‘Understanding Animal Research’ (UAR) which has repeatedly agreed to participate in this hearing, organised by the science-based campaign For Life On Earth.
 However, UAR still have not been able to provide the name of their main speaker for this event, which is delaying the debate indefinitely.
 As finding effective cures and saving lives is the issue, we are astonished why their problem is not one of too many names, rather than none at all.
 Additionally, UAR doubt the feasibility of ‘providing all the information to be debated in advance as well as verifying all references that may be used, before the debate’.
 We find this shocking not just because providing a position paper, complete with references, is absolutely integral to any serious scientific discourse, but also because such delay, as long as it continues, in effect demonstrates nothing less than a callous disregard for the suffering of human patients who live with frightening and painful, life threatening illnesses as an every day reality.